 The first stage is from Springdale Grove to Old West Road, and that’s what this consultation focuses on.
-We’ve got two options for you to consider and we need you to let us know which one you prefer.
+We’ve got two options for you to consider.

 We’ll take on board your feedback as we select the best option, which may include some minor alterations to the final design.

 Both options would see us install a safe cycleway with a physical separation between motorists and people on bikes.
 We will choose from the different separators available, including vertical posts and horizontal barriers.
 The separation would still allow rubbish, recycling and street cleaning vehicles to access your properties.

 You will be able to continue parking in the slip lane between #127 and #145, however other on-street parking on both sides of the street would be removed to make room for the cycleway.

 We’d install three indented parking bays providing 12 parking spaces.
 Indented parking is where we remove the berm and create parallel parking spaces.
 These three bays would be outside #70, #114 and #145/147.